 “This option may be ideal if you plan to sell your home before the loan switches to an adjustable rate,” Reich said.

-- Appraisal fee: This is usually a requirement when you get a mortgage, and the cost typically ranges from $550 to $1,050 for a single-family home or condo.
+This is usually a requirement when you get a mortgage, and the cost typically ranges from $300 to $425 for a single-family home or condo.
+This is usually included in the closing costs for a home.

 Longer term, you’ll need to budget for property taxes, which are typically based on the value of your home and due once a year.
-This cost varies by location and home type, but Ally Financial pegs the typical cost at about $2,400 a year.
+This cost varies by location and home type, and varies from $600 to $5,400 depending on your state.

 More From GOBankingRates